 Now Spunkmeyer wasn’t sure how to feel.
 Everything in his chest was tightening all at once.
 “Good or bad?”

 Every emotion swelled and burst inside Spunkmeyer’s chest.
-The image of the man was identical to himself, save for a thinner face and darker eyes.
-He took a breath, and tried to speak, but instead found himself resisting the urge to sob.
+The image of the man was identical to himself, save for a thinner face, longer hair, and darker eyes.
+He took a breath and tried to speak, but instead found himself resisting the urge to sob.

 Jesse pulled another set of papers from the envelope.
-“I did try to contact him, but it turns out he’s been dead for about fifteen years.”
+“I did try to contact him, but it turns out he’s been dead for about sixteen years.”
 He slid a series of newspaper articles in front of Spunkmeyer.
 “He was planning on fighting a case to gain custody of you.
-Your biological mother was, I guess, determined to not let that happen.”
+I guess your biological mother was determined not to let that happen.”

 Spunkmeyer felt like he was going to throw up.
 “She murdered him?”